Canton, Georgia: Infrastructure

 In 2009, Canton opened the newly renovated Canton Marketplace.
 It features both big box retailers and smaller shops.
 With the rapid increase in population, restaurants and shopping centers have had a rise in business.

 Education

 Education in Canton is run by the Cherokee County government and the Georgia state government.

 Cherokee County School District

-The Cherokee County School District serves grades pre-school to grade twelve, with 23 elementary schools, seven middle schools, and six high schools.
-As of 2010, the district had 1,766 full-time teachers and over 28,434 students.
+The Cherokee County School District serves grades pre-school to grade twelve, with 23 preschools, 23 elementary schools, seven middle schools, and seven high schools.
+It has 61 full-time counselors.
+As of 2010, the district had 1,766 full-time teachers.
+As of June 2026, the student-teacher ratio is 14:1.
+In 2010, the district had 28,434 students; now, this number has risen to 42,016.